masatakashiwagi/portfolio/content/about.md

 [Apr.
 2016 - Feb.
 2018]
 Solution Engineer, NTT Communications Corporation
 - I was on loan to one of the subsidiary companies, NTTCom Online Marketing Solutions Corporation.
-- Implement and build marketing automation platform.
+- Implement and design Marketing Automation tools and technical support for them.

 ***
 ## **Education**